-This is a members meet and ride session, we have two GPX club routes which you can download, one route is around 55km and the other is around 90km.
+This is a members meet and ride session, we have three GPX club routes which you can download, one route is around 55km and the other is around 90km.

 The rides are a great way to improve fitness as well as a chance to meet other members.
 The focus on the rides is steady aerobic riding to help build strong endurance.
 We incorporate lots of sportives into the club training program.